Lekasvarrpro/Calczy/README.md

 ## Steps to run the calczy

-## step 1: download the entire calculator folder
+## step 1: download the entire docs folder
-## step 2: now open the calculator folder
+## step 2: now open the docs folder
-## step 3: inside that calculator -> index.html
+## step 3: inside that docs -> index.html
 ## step 4: in index.html right-click -> open with -> chrome
 ## step 5: open it in the google chrome for better interface